10 Analytics and Tracking Mistakes That Lead to Bad Decisions

 How do I know if my GA4 is set up correctly?

 Run a comprehensive audit.
-Check that your tracking code fires on every page of your website using the GA4 DebugView or Google Tag Assistant.
-Verify that all custom events are firing correctly by testing each one manually.
-Confirm that your key events (conversions) are properly defined and recording data.
-Check that enhanced measurement is enabled for the events you need.
-Review your data streams to ensure they are actively collecting data.
+Check that your tracking code fires on every page using GA4 DebugView or Google Tag Assistant.
+Verify that all custom events fire correctly by testing each one manually.
+Confirm that your key events are properly defined and recording data.
 Compare your GA4 data with your server logs or other analytics tools to verify accuracy.
-If you are unsure, engage an analytics specialist to conduct a thorough audit and remediation.

 What conversions should a Singapore business track?

 Track every meaningful action a visitor can take on your website.
-At minimum, this includes form submissions (contact forms, quote requests, newsletter signups), phone calls (using call tracking numbers), e-commerce transactions (if applicable), WhatsApp or messaging app clicks, downloads of key resources, and appointment bookings.
-For e-commerce, also track add-to-cart, initiate-checkout, and purchase events.
-For lead generation, track each form or contact method separately so you can measure which channels drive the most enquiries.
-The specific conversions you track should align directly with your business model and revenue-generating actions.
+At minimum, this includes form submissions, phone calls using call tracking numbers, WhatsApp or messaging app clicks, downloads of key resources and appointment bookings.
+For e-commerce, also track add-to-cart, initiate-checkout and purchase events.
+The specific conversions you track should align directly with your business model.

 How often should I review my analytics?

-Review high-level metrics daily or weekly, depending on your campaign volume.
-Conduct a thorough analytics review at least monthly, examining channel performance, conversion trends, and campaign results in detail.
-Perform a comprehensive analytics audit quarterly to check data accuracy, verify tracking is working correctly, and assess whether your measurement setup still aligns with your business goals.
+Review high-level metrics weekly.
+Conduct a thorough analytics review monthly, examining channel performance, conversion trends and campaign results in detail.
+Perform a comprehensive analytics audit quarterly to check data accuracy and verify tracking is working correctly.
 After significant website changes, re-audit your tracking immediately.
-The key is consistency: regular reviews build familiarity with your data patterns, making it easier to spot anomalies and opportunities when they arise.

 What is the best attribution model for Singapore businesses?

-For most Singapore businesses running multi-channel digital campaigns, GA4’s data-driven attribution model provides the most accurate picture.
-It uses machine learning to analyse your actual conversion paths and assign credit based on observed patterns specific to your business.
-However, no attribution model is perfect, and understanding the limitations of your chosen model is important.
-If your business has a short, simple customer journey with one or two touchpoints, last-click attribution may be adequate.
-For longer, more complex journeys, data-driven or position-based models provide a more nuanced view.
-The most important thing is to use a consistent model over time so you can track trends accurately.
+For most Singapore businesses running multi-channel campaigns, GA4’s data-driven attribution model provides the most accurate picture.
+It uses machine learning to analyse your actual conversion paths and assign credit based on observed patterns.
+If your business has a short, simple customer journey, last-click attribution may be adequate.
+The most important thing is to use a consistent model over time.

 How do I ensure PDPA compliance with my analytics setup?

-Start by implementing a cookie consent mechanism that clearly informs visitors about the tracking technologies on your site and allows them to opt in or out.
+Implement a cookie consent mechanism that clearly informs visitors about tracking technologies and allows them to opt in or out.
 Configure your analytics tools to respect these consent choices.
 Anonymise IP addresses in GA4.
-Review your privacy policy to ensure it accurately describes your data collection and usage practices.
 Ensure you have valid data processing agreements with all analytics vendors.
 Set appropriate data retention periods and delete data that is no longer needed.
-Do not collect personally identifiable information in your analytics unless you have a legitimate purpose and proper consent.
-If you process data of individuals outside Singapore, also consider GDPR and other applicable regulations.
-When in doubt, consult a data privacy professional.